WGLab/QuantitativeGenomics2022/README.md

 ![image](https://user-images.githubusercontent.com/11565618/123002260-ba030700-d37f-11eb-811b-54eb98fb0c73.png)

+Feel free to use the table browser to examine the various rows and columns in this table and perform additional summary statistics.
+Later on, after the exercise 2 (phenotype analysis) below, we will go back to this table to show how combined analysis of genotype data and phenotype data can facilitate genetic diagnosis of rare diseases.

 # Phenotype-driven prioritization of human disease genes (Phen2Gene, ClinPhen, AMELIE, etc)

 Phen2Gene is a phenotype-based gene prioritization tool from HPO IDs or clinical notes on patients.
 In the next exercise, we will first use Phen2Gene to prioritize genes based on clinical phenotypes of patients with Mendelian diseases.

 We will do the exercise in a directory called `exercise2`.
-So use command `cd ../exercise2` to go into the exercise2 directory.
+In the terminal, assuming that you are currently in the `exercise1` directory (you can use `pwd` to check this), you can use command `cd ../exercise2` to go into the exercise2 directory.

 There are three ways to run Phen2Gene: download and run it locally (need a few GB of space), using API and using Phen2Gene website.
 Today, we will perform the latter 2 ways of running Phen2Gene.
 Of course, if you are interested downloading Phen2Gene and run it locally in a different computer server, you can follow instructions here: https://github.com/WGLab/Phen2Gene.